influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/https_setup.md

 #### Step 3: Review the TLS configuration settings

 By default, InfluxDB supports the values for TLS `ciphers`, `min-version`, and `max-version` listed in the [Constants section of the Go `crypto/tls` package documentation](https://golang.org/pkg/crypto/tls/#pkg-constants) and depends on the version of Go used to build InfluxDB.
 You can configure InfluxDB to support a restricted list of TLS cipher suite IDs and versions.
-For more information, see [Transport Layer Security (TLS) settings `[tls]`](/influxdb/v1.6/administration/config#transport-layer-security-tls-settings-tls).
+For more information, see [Transport Layer Security (TLS) configuration settings](/influxdb/v1.6/administration/config#transport-layer-security-tls-settings-tls).

 #### Step 4: Enable HTTPS in the InfluxDB configuration file